Fresh Pond Parkway

-Fresh Pond Parkway is a historic park and parkway on the western end of Cambridge, Massachusetts, part of the Metropolitan Park System of Greater Boston.
+Fresh Pond Parkway is a historic park and parkway on the western end of Cambridge, Massachusetts.
+It is part of the Metropolitan Park System of Greater Boston.
 The parkway was built in 1899 and added to the National Register of Historic Places in 2005.

 Fresh Pond Parkway is a four-lane road (two lanes in each direction) stretching from Mount Auburn Street on its southern end to a rotary at Concord Avenue (formerly Cambridge and Concord Turnpike) and Alewife Brook Parkway to the north.
-Much of the parkway acts as eastern boundary for portions of the city's municipal Fresh Pond reservoir area and connects the reservoir to the Charles River Reservation.
+Much of the parkway acts as the eastern boundary for portions of the city's municipal Fresh Pond reservoir area and connects the reservoir to the Charles River Reservation.

 The parkway is part of Massachusetts Route 2 (Route 2) and U.S. Route 3 (US 3) for its entire length.
 The portion north of Huron Avenue is also part of Route 16.

 Route description

 Fresh Pond Parkway begins at a large interchange with Mount Auburn Street, a major east-west road in western Cambridge, and Gerry's Landing Road, which serves as the connection between the parkway and Memorial Drive, Greenough Boulevard, and the Eliot Bridge over the Charles River.
 A median initially separates the north and southbound lanes, which gradually narrows to little more than a jersey barrier at the intersection with Brattle Street, about 0.25 mi to the northwest.
 This section bisects Lowell Memorial Park, with the Elmwood estate the only residence on the east.

 North of Brattle Street, the parkway has no median.
 In 0.4 mi it reaches Huron Avenue, where Route 16 joins the roadway from the west.
 This section is residential on both sides.
-The southern portion of the parkway is canopied by mature trees, and has concrete sidewalks on each side, separate by a narrow green strip.
+The southern portion of the parkway is canopied by mature trees, and has concrete sidewalks on each side, separated by a narrow green strip.

 North of the Huron Avenue junction, the road turns northeast to skirt Fresh Pond, crossing the former Watertown Branch Railroad right-of-way, and running for 0.5 mi to a rotary with Concord Avenue.
 It remains residential on the east side, until Lexington Avenue, when that side becomes commercial.
 The west side is lined by the Fresh Pond Reservation, with southbound access to a public parking area (limited to city residents) and the facilities of the Cambridge public water supply.
 From the rotary it proceeds west about 0.2 mi to its end at a larger rotary, where Concord Avenue continues west, and Alewife Brook Parkway continues north, carrying all three numbered route designations.
 The south side of this section continues to be the Fresh Pond Reservation, and the north side is heavily commercialized.